 Know what you are going to say.
 It is simply a matter of digging down into the facts, the property, and the prevailing market conditions.
 Do your full assessment of those three things before you pitch and present your management services.

 Before I go too much further here, let me remind you that a fair fee for a professional property management service will be required, so don’t provide discounts in managing any property.
-Discounts are not required.
+Discounts are not required for a quality service.

 Explain your services, and do so in a comprehensive way.
 Help the client see that you are the best local specialist professional manager for the tasks at hand; understand exactly what you believe the client and the property requires.
 Show them the value that you will bring to the property management processes and the requirements of the asset now and into the future.
 Make clear recommendations.